 Top Defenses Of The 2019-20 Season

 Despite losing Kawhi Leonard in the offseason, the Toronto Raptors remain one of the top defensive teams in the game.
 That has been the case for the past few years now.
-Overall the Raptors are a team produce a lot of turnovers, mainly through blocks as well.
-They are also a team that clean up on the glass, which is always a big plus for defenses not giving up second chance points.
-Also good luck shooting against Toronto, they are a very stingy defense against shooters, especially those shooting from beyond the arc.
+Overall the Raptors are a team that produce a lot of turnovers, mainly through blocks as well.
+They are also a team that cleans up on the glass, which is always a big plus for defenses not giving up second-chance points.
+Also, good luck shooting against Toronto, they are a very stingy defense against shooters, especially those shooting from beyond the arc.

 The Celtics have had strong defenses over the last few seasons, which is a specialty of Brad Stevens.
-They are a pesky defense that works very hard, and have key defenders like Marcus Smart and Jaylen Brown to help check down some of the best in the game.
+They are a pesky defense that works very hard and have key defenders like Marcus Smart and Jaylen Brown to help check down some of the best in the game.
 Overall this is a team that works more as a unit and relies upon each other.
 The Celtics are top five in defensive rating and are continuing to play at a high rate.
-They are one of the top teams in points allowed, and are also one of the top blocked shot teams in the game, which might come at a bit of a surprise.
+They are one of the top teams in points allowed and are also one of the teams in the game at blocking shots, which might come at a bit of a surprise.

 A couple of Eastern Conference teams, Orlando and Indiana have strong defensive numbers.
 Indiana is a decent offensive team, but Orlando solely relies upon their defense to pick up wins.
 They do not have a great offense and it shows.
 Overall they are top ten in defensive efficiency, and they also slow down the pace.
 They play a bit more like the teams of decades before where things are slowed down and games are a grind for opponents.
 Both of these teams are also not playing on the smaller side either with traditional big man centers, and bigger wings and guards than some of the average teams.